NVIDIA/MinkowskiEngine/README.md

 ## Known Issues

+### Unhandled Out-Of-Memory thrust::system exception

+There is [a known issue](https://github.com/NVIDIA/thrust/issues/1448) in thrust with CUDA 10 that leads to an unhandled thrust exception.
+Please refer to the [issue](https://github.com/NVIDIA/MinkowskiEngine/issues/357) for detail.

 ### Too much GPU memory usage or Frequent Out of Memory

 There are a few causes for this error.